WebAssembly/design/Rationale.md

 ## Expressions with Control Flow

-Expression trees offer significant size reduction by avoiding the need for `set_local`/`get_local` pairs in the common case of an expression with only one, immediate use.
-The `comma` and `conditional` primitives provide AST nodes that express control flow and thus allow more opportunities to build bigger expression trees and further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the
+Expression trees offer significant size reduction by avoiding the need for `set_local`/`get_local` pairs in the common case of an expression with only one immediate use.
+Control flow "statements" are in fact expressions with result values, thus allowing even more opportunities to build bigger expression trees and further reduce `set_local`/`get_local` usage (which constitute 30-40% of total bytes in the
 [polyfill prototype](https://github.com/WebAssembly/polyfill-prototype-1)).